ian-bateman/os-xtoo/README.md

 from this overlay at times.
 That will be kept to a minimum and at some point stop entirely.
 But does happen from time to time.

-The respository is in flux as we juggle finalizing packages for Java 9, packaging Netbeans 9, and replacing remaining bits of Gentoo's Java system, eclasses, etc. Due to such there maybe various issues that did not exist before but do now.
 Please file issues for any problems encounterd.
 They will be addressed ASAP!

 ## Arch
 This repo is primarily amd64, no other archs are supported or tested,